diarmidmackenzie/sdt-condensed/OIT.md

 A behaviour is externally regulated, if it is motivated by an external reward or punishment.

 This is by far the most studied kind of extrinsic motivation.
-Indeed, for decades, operant theorist held that all behaviour depended on such external contingencies.
+Indeed, for decades, operant theorists held that all behaviour depended on such external contingencies.

 Operant psychologists have observed that certain procedures (e.g. certain reinforcement schedules) can result in behaviour continuing after the external contingencies are removed.
 However they do not recognize *internalization* as a possible explanation of such effects.

 Within OIT, external regulation is behaviour where the reason for the behaviour is some external contingency.
 Typically the behaviour will persist as long as the person has an expectation (explicit or implicit) that the external contingency remains in effect.
-If the person believes that the external contingency is no longer in effect, the behaviour will likely not continue.
+If the person believes that the external contingency is no longer in effect, the behaviour will not usually continue.

 This type of regulation has an E-PLOC, and the behaviour is *controlled*.